meegpipe/meegpipe/tutorials/batman/abp_feat.md

 Note that we set property `Save` of our pipeline to `false` to prevent saving to disk a copy of the processed data files.
 This makes sense because we are interested only in the extracted features, which are stored in separate text files and are not part of the output physioset object.
-This will become clear below.
+Inspect the generated HTML reports for the detailed location of such text files.

 ### Putting it all together